csantarelli/savvy/README.md

 Savvy is a location-based search engine for the prices of goods and services.

-This was the Senior Design Project that myself Colin McIntosh, Will Ashman, Eric Buck, Jordan Jobs, and Ryan Timken worked on at Drexel University for 9 months in 2015-2016.
+This was the Senior Design Project that myself, Colin McIntosh, Will Ashman, Eric Buck, Jordan Jobs, and Ryan Timken worked on at Drexel University for 9 months in 2015-2016.
 I worked on the UI along side Will Ashman.
 Colin McIntosh worked on the backend.
 ### Details ###

 |               |                                            |